 Pregnancy is an intensely personal time, and when it comes to caregivers, there are many options.
 I’ve decided to go with Wendy, a woman from my work.
 Some people may balk at the idea of outsourcing my prenatal care from a licensed OBGYN or midwife to a woman I barely know who mainly processes our company payroll.
 Still, Wendy seemed to really know what she was talking about when she found out I was pregnant.
 So I decided to go with her.

 It all started when Wendy saw me drinking a mug of hot coffee shortly after I announced my pregnancy at 12 weeks.
 “Caffeine?”
 Wendy asked, “Are you sure that’s good for the baby?”
 That’s when it hit me: my doctor had said a little bit of coffee was nothing to worry about, but Wendy, who never attended medical school but did attend a conference in Reno last year on employee relations, seemed to know even more than my OBGYN about pregnancy.

 I didn’t transfer my medical care to Wendy right away.
 It wasn’t until two weeks later, when she saw me eating a tuna fish sandwich and asked if I knew how much mercury could be in fish, then told me that she would never have eaten tuna when she was pregnant, that I decided to let Wendy be in charge of my pregnancy.

 Wendy can’t legally give me ultrasounds, use a fetal doppler to check my baby’s heart rate, or have access to my medical history, but she always knows exactly what I need.
 Like when she told me it was irresponsible to dye my hair while pregnant or take a warm bath.
 My doctor said those things were safe to do, but Wendy said she “wasn’t so sure about that,” so I stopped.
-Most importantly, she explained the reason it took me so long to get pregnant in the first place was because I “looked really stressed.”
+Most importantly, she explained the reason it took me so long to get pregnant in the first place was that I “looked really stressed.”
 I ended up conceiving via IVF, but that was before I was in Wendy’s care.
 Next time, I’ll try to breathe deeply instead.